oxygan/bCMS/README.md

-# bCMS
+# bCMS - bcmsgit.org
+# using flightphp framework
-A simple, elegant, and lightweight approach to a Habbo CMS.
+A simple, elegant, and lightweight approach to Habbo.